types of Injuries

 UPPER BACK PAIN

 Upper back pain generally settles quickly through a combination of the correct physiotherapy techniques with significant improvements expected after just one session.
 Usually the pain is caused by stiffness in the vertebrae of the spine and muscle spasm.
 Treatment will be focused around increasing vertebral movement and reducing spasm.
 This is effective for acute and chronic upper back pain and will also ease any burning sensation that may be present.

 How we can treat Spinal Stenosis: Most pain related to spinal stenosis will respond quickly with the correct physiotherapy intervention.
 Treatment will be focused around reducing spasm and increasing vertebral movement.
 This is effective for acute and chronic pain and will also reduce any numbness, pins and needles, tingling or other neural symptoms that are sometimes present with spinal stenosis.
 Improvements should be experienced after your first physiotherapy session.

 Most episodes of sciatica will respond quickly with the correct physiotherapy intervention.
 Treatment is different for each individual as the sciatic nerve can get pinched or trapped in different areas (between vertebrae or in tight muscles in the back or hip).
-At Z10 Physiotherapy, treatment will be focused around reducing spasm and increasing vertebral movement to free the trapped nerve.
+At The Physio Guys, treatment will be focused around reducing spasm and increasing vertebral movement to free the trapped nerve.
 Improvements should be expected after just one session.